 6. Allow time in your schedule for your toddler's need to explore the world.

 That's his job, after all -- exploring, experimenting, learning.
 That's how his brain develops.
 Rushing toddlers is one of the common triggers of avoidable tantrums.

 7. Cultivate empathy for your child.

-Social skills start with your empathy.
+Your child's social skills start with empathy.
 Kids begin to develop empathy for others (and therefore, the ability to share, not hit, etc.) as they themselves feel understood.
 Click here for more on what empathy is and how to use it to raise great kids.

 8. Don't force her to share.